 Senate Passes Bill Requiring Mortgage Servicers in Oregon to Acquire a License

-The passing of Senate Bill 98 in August of 2017 signals a change for all mortgage servicers in the State or Oregon.
+The passing of Senate Bill 98 in August of 2017 signals a change for all mortgage servicers in the State of Oregon.

 All persons intending to become mortgage servicers are now required to acquire a license.
-This must be done prior to 1st of January 2018 – the date in which Senate Bill 98 will take effect.
+This must be done prior to the 1st of January 2018 – the date on which Senate Bill 98 will take effect.

 As a requirement for the said license, each license applicant is required to furnish a surety bond with an initial amount of $50,000.